How To Ask For A Raise

 It may sound cliche, but everyone faces tough challenges in their personal lives.
-In a work environment, discussing profound personal matters may be deemed as unprofessional, and you should assume the same while you ask for a raise.
-Therefore, you should avoid focusing on personal reasons, and instead focus on why you feel like you have earned a higher salary.
+In a work environment, discussing profound personal matters may be deemed unprofessional, and you should assume the same when you ask for a raise.
+Therefore, you should avoid focusing on personal reasons and instead focus on why you feel like you have earned a higher salary.

 ● Bad Timing

 Timing is everything when asking for a raise.
 Company performance and budget cycles aside, you should evaluate the entire atmosphere in your workplace before requesting a raise.

 For instance, if the company has just suffered a loss, been involved in a controversial event, or started a remodeling project, it may not be the best time to make your request.

 Taking someone else's credit is a huge offense in any situation, let alone in a professional setting.
 You should use common sense and avoid taking someone else's glory.
 Instead, you should praise your peers and show managers that you can motivate other employees to succeed.